 2 children’s homes in Xinxiang Henan province

-Most children here have one parent in prison, the other is dead, run away or sick.
-They are therefore often severely traumatized and need care and stability in their lives without a family.
+Most of the children here have one parent in prison, the other is dead, run away or sick.
+As a result, they are often severely traumatized and need care and stability in their lives without family.

-A pair of siblings was brought to Mrs. Ding’s children’s home on 1 June.
-Liu Shaman (7 years) and Liu Fengshuo (5 years).
+A pair of siblings were brought to Mrs. Ding’s children’s home on June 1.
+Liu Shaman (seven years old) and Liu Fengshuo (five years old).
 Both children are mute.
-Medical clarifications showed that both could speak from a medical point of view.
+Medical examinations showed that both of them could speak from a medical point of view.
 Here we assume a strong trauma.
-We are convinced that the two are in good hands in Mrs. Ding’s house and will do our utmost to ensure that they receive psychological care as well.
-The two are wonderfully received and integrated by the other children.
-Liu Shaman already speaks a few words, without any connection, but she often smiles.
-Liu Fengshuo, on the otherhand, says only one incomprehensible word.
-Since the staff of the home are already working at full capacity, we will finance help to take care of the two while the other children are in school.
+We are convinced that both of them are in good hands in Mrs. Ding’s house and we will do our best to provide them with psychological care as well.
+The two are wonderfully accepted and integrated by the other children.
+Liu Shaman already speaks a few words without context, but she often smiles.
+Liu Fengshuo, on the other hand, says only one unintelligible word.
+Since the staff of the home is already working at full capacity, we will finance an assistant from the village to take care of the two while the other children are at school.

-15 employees take care of the children and their care around the clock.
-There are helpers who live with the children in the individual houses (divided into girls and boys and according to age groups) as well as kitchen helpers, an electrician and an accountant.
-In total the SunVillage needs 750’000 RMB per year.
-Here we take over approx. 175’000 RMB annually and thus cover the school fees of all 71 children and the tuition fees of the former orphanage children.
+Loyal staff members take care of the children and their needs around the clock.
+There are helpers who live with the children in the individual houses (divided into girls and boys and by age groups) as well as kitchen helpers, an electrician and an accountant.